How to Control Oily Skin: 7 Expert Tips

 This might sound counterintuitive, but oily skin needs hydration too.
 Oil-free moisturisers provide the moisture your skin craves without adding extra grease.
 Look for lightweight, gel-based formulas or those labeled "non-comedogenic" – they won't clog your pores or contribute to breakouts.

-4. Incorporate Salicylic Acid Treatments
+4. Incorporate Oil-Control Treatments

-7. On-the-Go Oil Control with Blotting Papers
+5. On-the-Go Oil Control with Blotting Papers

 Blotting papers are perfect for quick touch-ups throughout the day.
 They absorb excess oil without disturbing your makeup or skincare.
 Keep a pack in your bag for those midday shine moments – they're much better than powder for maintaining that fresh look.